h01ger/piuparts/README_pejacevic.txt

-piuparts.debian.org is a setup running on several systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running four piuparts-slave nodes.
-Not yet in operation there is another, piu-slave-1und1-01.debian.org, which soon shall go into operation...
+piuparts.debian.org is a setup running on several systems: pejacevic.debian.org, running the piuparts-master instance and an apache webserver to display the results and piu-slave-bm-a.debian.org, running four piuparts-slave nodes to run the actual tests.

 === piuparts installation from source